-Both the district court and the court of appeals held that U.S. law protected the Coast Guard's decision to evacuate the captain forcibly from the life-threatening situation that occurred on Northern Voyager.
-The Supreme Court of the United States declined to review the case.
-118 chain of command.
-Coast Guard policy provides that, if time permits, the SAR unit on scene should consult with the SMC; but that the SAR unit can evacuate a person forcibly from his vessel if it judges that (1) a true life-threatening situation exists, and (2) the vessel to be abandoned in fact does require immediate assistance.
-119 If time further permits, the decision to evacuate a person forcibly from his vessel should be made at the most competent operational and legal level in the SAR chain of command.
-120
+Both the district court and the court of appeals held that U.S. law protected the Coast Guard's decision to evacuate the captain forcibly from the life-threatening situation that occurred on Northern Voyager.117 The Supreme Court of the United States declined to review the case.118

+In contemplation of both the operational and legal difficulties involved in forcibly evacuating a person from his vessel, even in a life-threatening situation, the Coast Guard does provide guidance to SAR units and the Coast Guard SAR chain of command.
+Coast Guard policy provides that, if time permits, the SAR unit on scene should consult with the SMC; but that the SAR unit can evacuate a person forcibly from his vessel if it judges that (1) a true life-threatening situation exists, and (2) the vessel to be abandoned in fact does require immediate assistance.119 If time further permits, the decision to evacuate a person forcibly from his vessel should be made at the most competent operational and legal level in the SAR chain of command.120